Providing Emergency Eye Care Services in Plano

 Second, never try to judge the severity of an eye injury on your own.
 Instead, contact your eye doctor for instructions on what you should do in your situation.
 At Optical Zone in Plano, we understand ocular emergencies and are here for you at any time.

 It’s not always necessary to go to an emergency room for eye emergencies.
 Studies have shown that the overwhelming majority of people who sought urgent eye care at an emergency room could have been treated by an optometrist.

 That being said, use your own judgment.
 If you think you need to head to the nearest emergency room, don’t delay.

 An eye emergency is anything that puts your eyes or vision at risk of permanent damage.

-The most common types of eye emergencies that we treat in our Plano eye care center are:
+The most common types of eye emergencies include:

 - Foreign object stuck in the eye